Sosokker/VocabCollector/README.md

 ## Why

 1. Practice `Rust`
-2. Sometime I read a book and find words that I don't know the meaning so I want to find the translation of those words.
+2. Sometimes I read a book and encounter words that I don't know the meaning so I want to find a collection of translations of those words in each book.

 ## Todo